softwarepub/hermes/docs/source/dev/start.md

 # Tutorial: Start to develop HERMES

-Following this tutorial will guide you along setting up a local copy of the code for development of the workflow itself.
+Follow this tutorial to set up a local copy of the code for development of the workflow itself.
 This is not necessary if you only want to use HERMES or want to develop an extension plugin loaded at runtime.

 ```{note}